Calvin-Data-Science/data202/web/index.md

 # Outcomes

-In DATA 202, you will learn computational and statistical tools for working with diverse sets of data and communicating the stories that the datasets tell.
+In DATA 202, you will build on what you learned in DATA 101 for computational and statistical tools for working with diverse sets of data and communicating the stories that the datasets tell.
 You will also grow in your ability to critically evaluate how others have used data in both ethical and correctness aspects.

 * **Formulate** a question or problem that can be answered by data
 * **Acquire** data responsibly